chentingting16/111/README.md

 	    4. url: url of a post or an issue
 3. Data for characteristics analysis
 	* The data for manual classification can be found in `post_popularity.csv` and `post_issue_difficulty.csv`
-	* post\_popularity includes 3,285 SO posts' view number, favorite number, score and answer number.
+	* post\_popularity includes 3,285 SO posts' view number, favorite number, score and answer number
 	* post\_issue\_difficulty includes the following matrixs of 3,285 SO posts and 130 issues:
 		1. interval\_fir\_ans: median time interval to the first answer (issue comment), in second
 		2. interval\_acc\_ans: median time interval to the accepted answer (issue closure), in second